 TrueDepth enabled front facing camera is an exciting feature.
 It enables the XS to scan your face even in the dark.
 This technology has also helped Apple to read facial expressions to animate fun creatures in the shape of Animojis or Memojis.

-IPhone XS has a dual sim feature.
-This is the first time that Apple as launched a phone that supports two SIMs simultaneously.
+IPhone XS has a dual SIM feature.
+This is the first time that Apple has launched a phone that supports two SIMs simultaneously.

 iPhone X vs iPhone XS: Storage and Price